 - Thought not everyone is sensitive to it, beers in clear and green bottles can more easily become ‘skunked’ — that is, develop unpleasant aromas because of the action of light upon volatile hop compounds.
 On the whole, we’d advise avoiding clear-bottled beers, but you might need to find this out for yourself…

-- Bottled stouts, such as Titanic, can represent a significant upgrade in flavour from Guinness for not much more money, especially if purchased in X for Y deals.
+- Bottled dark ales, such as Brain’s or Fuller’s, can represent a significant upgrade in flavour from Guinness for not much more money, especially if purchased in X for Y deals.

 Some of our favourite bottled British beers in the supermarket